-In the event that a student has been Dismissed from the Master of Arts and wishes to be reinstated, the student must write a Letter Requesting Reinstatement to the Dean's Council (DeansCouncil@Future.Edu).
+In the event that a student has been Dismissed from the Master of Arts and wishes to be reinstated, the student must write a Letter Requesting Reinstatement to the Dean's Council by way of the Registrar (registrar@future.edu).
 This letter must state clearly the student's plan for completing satisfactory and timely work in the future.
-This letter should also explain why the student's prior work product fell below required standards and address means by which such conduct will not recur.
+This letter should also explain why the student's prior work product fell below required standards and address how the student will maintain Satisfactory Academic Progress going forward.
 The Dean's Council will review requests on an individual basis.

 If a request is denied, a student may write a second Letter Requesting Reinstatement after the lapse of one semester.
-Once reinstated, the student's grade point average is the same as when he or she was dismissed.
-A reinstated student will be dismissed if he/she fails to attain a grade point average for the next semester of 3.0 or higher.
+Once reinstated, the student's grade point average is the same as when they were dismissed.
+A reinstated student will be dismissed if they fail to attain a grade point average for the next semester of 2.8 (rounded to one decimal point) or higher.
 A Letter of Reinstatement or Letter of Denial will be issued to the student and the student's file.
 A reinstated student is not guaranteed the same level of institutional Financial Aid as before.
 (Note that this restriction does not apply to Federal loans available to U.S. students.)